What We Do

 Our Projects and Research

-Kenai Fish and Wildlife Conservation Office Fisheries Branch staff monitor fish populations and stream temperatures within the Refuge and Habitat Branch staff work to restore fish passage and streambanks downstream and across the Kenai Peninsula.
+Kenai Fish and Wildlife Conservation Office Fisheries Branch staff monitor fish populations and stream temperatures within the Refuge and Habitat Branch staff work to restore and streambanks downstream and across the Kenai Peninsula.

 Alaska’s 16 National Wildlife Refuges are patrolled and protected by Federal Wildlife Officers.
 Federal Wildlife Officers are law enforcement professionals charged with protecting natural resources and public safety across the National Wildlife Refuge System.
 Their jobs may entail welcoming early morning refuge visitors, checking hunter licenses alongside state wildlife officers, helping refuge staff conduct biological surveys or giving a safety presentation to local schoolchildren.
 Using vehicles, snow machines, OHVs, boats, and even planes, Federal Wildlife Officers continue to connect and build relationships with the people of Alaska, rural and urban.
 Anyone with questions regarding USFWS law enforcement is encouraged to contact a local officer.
 For all who enjoy and rely upon the resources in National Wildlife Refuges, the USFWS Division of Refuge Law Enforcement is here to protect those resources for future generations.
 Learn more, visit the Refuge Law Enforcement page.